ToxicFrog/doom-mods/README.md

 Lower-rank skills are required to have more levels than higher-rank ones, so to learn the intermediate upgrade you need at least two levels in the basic upgrade, and to (e.g.) upgrade a mastery to level 2, you need 3 ranks in the intermediate upgrade (and thus 4 in the basic upgrade).
 While each tree has two masteries, you can only choose one; doing so permanently locks out the other on that weapon.

 Each weapon can only have two different elements on it.
 When you choose your first elemental upgrade, that element is "locked in" until you choose a mastery upgrade for it.
 At that point you can (if you wish) choose a second element next time it levels up.

+Note that unlike the non-elemental upgrades, elemental AoE effects like `Acid Splash` and `Putrefaction` will never harm the player.

 ## Fire